mitul69/Angular-Routing-With-CodeIgniter-3.2/README.md

 # Angular-JS-With-CodeIgniter-3.2
 Angular JS With CodeIgniter 3.2

-#Basic Demo of Integration Of Angular JS in CodeIgniter
+#Basic Demo of Integration of Angular JS in CodeIgniter

 Step to config